-At the same time, Hornady LEVERevolution ammunition uses a proprietary new powder that results in a higher muzzle velocity with no corresponding increase in pressure.
-Since these loads shoot a bullet with a higher ballistic coefficient at a faster velocity than traditional flat-point loads, the Hornady LEVERevolution loads have a dramatically flatter trajectory than just about any other lever action factory load.
+At the same time, Hornady LEVERevolution ammunition uses a proprietary new powder that results in a higher muzzle velocity they claim produces no corresponding increase in pressure.
+Since these loads shoot a bullet with a higher ballistic coefficient at a faster velocity than traditional flat-point loads, the Hornady LEVERevolution loads have a dramatically flatter trajectory than just about any other lever-action factory load.

 Don't forget that cartridges commonly used in lever guns are intended for use at short range (about 200 yards).
-While Hornady LEVERevolution ammo does indeed flatten their trajectory and extend their effective range, it won't turn cartridges like the .30-30 Winchester or the .45-70 Government into flat-shooting, long-range cartridges.
+While Hornady LEVERevolution ammo does indeed flatten their trajectory and extend their effective range somewhat, it won't turn cartridges like the .30-30 Winchester or the .45-70 Government into flat-shooting, long-range cartridges.

-If you want that sort of performance, use a .300 Win.
-Mag or a .338 Lapua instead.
+If you want that sort of performance, use a cartridge like the .300 Win Mag or .338 Lapua instead.

 Hornady also designed this rifle ammunition for excellent downrange terminal performance.
 Similar in concept to what Hornady did with their Precision Hunter ammo, Hornady built this ammunition to combine controlled expansion, maximum weight retention, and deep penetration at close range.

 On the other hand, the elastomer tip helps initiate expansion at the lower velocities encountered at longer range.